mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 ### Overview

-Scala Hadoop Shred is Hadoop job allowing you to split (shred) Snowplow enriched event, produced by Scala Hadoop Enrich into separate enrities.
+Scala Hadoop Shred is Hadoop job, written in [Scalding][scalding] (Scala API for [Cascading][cascading]) and allowing you to split (shred) Snowplow enriched event, produced by Scala Hadoop Enrich into separate enrities.
+Scala Hadoop Shred utilizes the [scala-common-enrich][sce] Scala project to load enriched events.

 You will typically run the Scala Hadoop Shred jar as part of an EMR jobflow, started by [EmrEtlRunner](EmrEtlRunner).
+It is designed to be used downstream of the Scala Hadoop Enrich and upstream of [StorageLoader](StorageLoader).

 Scala Hadoop Shred has two primary tasks: